ShanaFoster/azure-network-protocols/README.md

 <img src="https://i.imgur.com/mTyLqR0.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <br />
-The above images show the command line for NSlookup and Ping performed in Powershell.
+The above images show the command-line output of NSlookup and Ping coomands executed in Powershell.

 </p>
 <br />
 <img src="https://i.imgur.com/DKPi6Eb.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <br />
-The above image is showing a rule being created to block coming traffic from going to the Windows Vitural Machines.To do this I had to navigate to Microsoft Azure, open the Linux Virtual Machine, navigate network, network setting, network security group, Linux VM NSG, setting inbound security rules then add rule and watching the rule be executed in Powershell.
+The above image is shows a rule being created to block incoming traffic to the Windows Virtual Machine.To do this, I navigate to Microsoft Azure, opened the Linux Virtual Machine, went to Network > Network Setting > Network Security Group > Linux VM NSG > Inbound Security Rules, and add a new rule.
+The execution of this rule was then observed in Powershell.

 </p>
 <br />